genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

 ## Going further

-If you want to get more complex, you can create your own grid component; you do this the same way you created the `TestPage` component.
+If you want to get more complex, you can create your own grid component; you do this in the same way that you created the `TestPage` component.
 In the example below, the component is called `positions-grid-pro`.

 Note we are extending the `ZeroGridPro`, not the `fast-element`.